wvhulle/rust-course-ghent/theme/diagram-helpers.typ

 // Touying bindings for CeTZ and Fletcher
 #let cetz-canvas = touying-reducer.with(reduce: canvas, cover: draw.hide.with(bounds: true))
 #let fletcher-diagram = touying-reducer.with(reduce: diagram, cover: hide.with(bounds: true))

+// Helper to cover entire diagram area with white background
+// Use this to implement "until(n)" pattern by covering all previous content
+// and redrawing only what should remain visible
+#let reset-diagram(center: (1, 0), width: 20em, height: 15em, ..body) = {
+  // Draw a large white rectangle covering the diagram area
+  // The rectangle is drawn first, then content is drawn on top of it (
+    node(
+      center,
+      // Use an empty box with large dimensions to cover everything box(width: width, height: height, fill: white),
+      fill: white,
+      stroke: none,
+      shape: shapes.rect,
+      inset: 0pt,
+    ),
+    // Then add the content that should be visible (drawn on top) ..body.pos(),
+  )
+}

 // Fletcher diagram helpers
 #let spaced-diagram(